 If you are interested in building on your success at GCSE and developing your ability to communicate in one of the world’s most widely spoken languages then Urdu may well be the language for you.
 Our aim is to help you to succeed and become more confident speaking the language.
 We offer full use of modern facilities and access to local language events.
-You will also have the opportunity to practice your skills with a native Urdu speaking teacher in small close knit classes.
+You will also have the opportunity to practice your skills with a native Urdu speaking teacher in small classes.

-Students studying four A Levels will be expected to have a minimum of 6 GCSEs at grade A/A*/7, 8 or 9 including English Language and Mathematics at grade 6 or above.
-Students studying three A Levels will be expected to have a minimum of two GCSEs at grade B/6 and three GCSEs at grade C/4 including English Language and Mathematics at grade 4.
+Students studying four A Levels will be expected to have a minimum of 6 GCSEs at grade 7, 8 or 9 including English Language and Mathematics at grade 6 or above.
+Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 4 including English Language and Mathematics at grade 4.

 During the course you will learn to develop your understanding of spoken and written Urdu and improve the accuracy and complexity of Urdu text and its interpretation.
 You will develop critical insight into the contemporary society of the South Asian Subcontinent.
 The majority of the lessons are in Urdu and range over the topics below:

-• Customs, traditions, beliefs and religions and literature and the arts.
+National and International events: Customs, traditions, beliefs and religions and literature and the arts.

 The Edexcel (examination board) divides the assessment into four units: